The best food festivals in Italy [Summer 2023]

 9) The pork and snail festival in Cagliari

-This year Cagliari 's Terramanini Park will celebrate the first edition of the pork and snail festival.
-From June 2nd to 4th, residents and visitors will have the opportunity to taste some great Sardinian products.
+This JuneCagliari 's Terramanini Park will celebrate the second edition of the pork and snail festival, when residents and visitors will have the opportunity to taste some great Sardinian products.
+The exact dates are yet to be announced.

-The program includes fixed-price menus with either pork or snails accompanied by appetizers, side dishes, bread and wine.
+The program includes fixed-price menus with either pork or snails accompanied by appetizers, side dishes, bread, and wine.
 Those who prefer to eat something else can instead visit the various street food stands offering a variety of local and international cuisines.

 There will also be lots of live music, DJ sets and events for the little ones!